-Can't make or receive calls on Apple Watch?
+Having issues making or getting calls on your Apple Watch?
 Here's the fix!

 When Apple unveiled the Apple Watch Series 3, they showed off how you could now make a phone call right from your wrist.
 The demo featured one Apple employee out in the ocean having a conversation with Apple's Jeff Williams while he was presenting from the stage.
 It was truly a breakthrough in cellular technology and made it possible to stay connected whether you had your iPhone with you or not.

-However, some cellular Apple Watch users have reported that, when they are without their iPhone, they can't make or receive calls on the Apple Watch.
+However, some cellular Apple Watch users have reported that, when they are without their best iPhone, they can't make or receive calls on the Apple Watch.
 Sometimes the call will even come through but answering it will fail.
 Others have reported that, when trying to call someone else, it will take them straight to voicemail every time.

-If you have had an issue where you can't make or receive calls on Apple Watch, the best thing you can do (which has also been recommended by Apple Support) is to reset your Apple Watch.
+If you have had an issue where you can't make or receive calls on your best Apple Watch, like the Apple Watch Ultra, the best thing you can do (which has also been recommended by Apple Support) is to reset your Apple Watch.
 I personally had this issue and this solution worked perfectly.
 Here's how to do it.

 How to reset your Apple Watch